Complexity Framework for Forbidden Subgraphs II: Edge Subdivision and the "H"-graphs: The Proofs of Theorems and

-It remains to consider the case where $c(z_1)=3$.
-If $c(z_2)=1$ then $c(z_3)=2$ and $c(z_4)=3$.
-Additionally, every remaining neighbour $c$ of $u$ is coloured $2$ to avoid a bichromatic $P_4$ with vertex set $\{z_2, z_1, u, c \}$.
-It must then be that $c(w_1)=2, c(w_2)=3$.
-In fact, this case is covered in the previous paragraph by an automorphism of $\overline{2 P_4 + 3 P_6}$ that swaps $u$ and $v$, as well as colours $2$ and $3$.
-Therefore $c(z_2)=2$.
-To avoid a bichromatic $P_4$ along this copy of $P_6$, $c(z_3)=1$.
-Now $c(z_4)=2$ since otherwise we have a bichromatic $P_4$ with vertex set $\{z_3, z_4, v, x_2\}$.
-However, this induces a bichromatic $P_4$ with vertex set $\{z_2,z_3,z_4,v\}$, a contradiction. \end{proof} \begin{lemma} Let $G$ be a bipartite connected $(H_2,H_4,\ldots)$-subgraph-free graph with two vertices of degree greater than two.
-Then $G$ can be star $3$-coloured unless it contains one of $\mathbb{A}$ or $\overline{2 P_4 + 3 P_6}$ as a subgraph. \end{lemma} \begin{proof} Let the two $3^+$ vertices be $u$ and $v$.
+\begin{proof} We may assume without loss of generality assume that $G$ is connected.
+Suppose $G$ is $(\mathbb{A},\overline{2 P_4 + 3 P_6})$-subgraph-free.
+Let the two $3^+$ vertices be $u$ and $v$.
 There may be many paths from $u$ to $v$.
 Suppose one of these paths is of even length.
 Then, as $G$ is bipartite, they must all be of even length.
 There may further be even cycles attached to $u$ and even cycles attached to $v$.
-In order to avoid $H_{2i}$, the number of these paths between $u$ and $v$ must be bounded, in particular, there can be no more than one path of length greater than or equal to $4$.
+In order to avoid $\H_{2i}$, the number of these paths between $u$ and $v$ must be bounded, in particular, there can be no more than one path of length greater than or equal to $4$.
 See Figure~\ref{fig:bipartite-star-3-col-two-even} for the $3$-star colouring in this case.

 Suppose, one of the paths between $u$ and $v$ is of odd length.
 Then they must all be of odd length.
 (There may further be even cycles attached to $u$ and even cycles attached to $v$.)
 Suppose there are paths between $u$ and $v$ of length both $1$ and $3$.
 Now, $u$ and $v$ must have third neighbours $u'$ and $v'$, respectively, that are not involved in these paths (e.g., by bipartiteness).
 Since $u'\neq v'$, again by bipartiteness, we have an $\mathbb{A}$ as a subgraph and this is a no-instance.